Skip to content

 But to be part of the richest one-hundredth of a percent (0.01%) of taxfilers, Canadians had to have income of more than $2.8 million, the study found.

-Interesting striation of the data, now this is individual income too, not sure how they would measure dual income families and such, are you Rich?
+Interesting striation of the data.
+Now, this is individual income too.
+I'm not sure how they would measure dual income families and such.
+Are you Rich?
 Really Rich?
 Super Rich?

 September continues on, and with the beginning of Autumn, do you need to start thinking about fall financial things?

-- Preparation for the holiday season, by planning what you are going to spend and maybe figuring out “who gets what” early on?
+• Prepare for the holiday season by planning what you are going to spend.
+Consider figuring out "who gets what" early on.

-Just some of the ideas to think about instead of raking leaves!
+Just some of the ideas to think about instead of sitting on y our rump!

 If you walk down the street knowing that out of every four people you see you are probably making more than three of them, you probably shouldn’t need to worry about money if you manage your money well.